 Section 16 of the Exchange Act requires that executive officers, directors and holders of more than 10% of the Company's common stock file reports of their ownership and changes in their ownership of the Company equity securities with the SEC.
-Based solely on a review of Forms 3, 4 and 5 furnished to the Company and written representations from certain insiders that no other reports were required, the Company believes that all Section 16 filing requirements applicable to these persons were completed in a timely manner with the exception of a transaction for Mr. Scott Morris, Chairman of the Board.
-On February 26, 2021 it was discovered that Mr. Morris received 9,410 shares as a result of a settlement of performance shares on February 4, 2021 and those shares had inadvertently not been reported to the SEC.
-A Form 4 was filed on February 26, 2021 to report the transaction.
+Based solely on a review of Forms 3, 4 and 5 furnished to the Company and written representations from certain insiders that no other reports were required, the Company believes that all Section 16 filing requirements applicable to these persons were completed in a timely manner.